 But we haven't funded a separate retirement plan for me.
 Because I'm a self-employed, independent contractor, I have the option to contribute to a savings plan such as a Keogh or a SEP-IRA.
 But I've never done it.
 It seems there's always something else in my life that's screaming for more money.

-And that seems to be the problem for a majority of American families, according to a study released in May 2002 by the Consumer Federation of America.
-The study found that despite the strong economic boom of the past decade, many families are having trouble saving and still live from paycheck to paycheck.
+And that seems to be the problem for a majority of American families, many of whom are having trouble saving and still live from paycheck to paycheck.

-So, what can you do?
 You can build wealth one penny at a time.
 Sometimes the process is slow, sometimes it's painful, but you'll agree it's worth it when you see those accounts growing.
 The main thing you need is discipline, and fortunately, there are many programs that you can set up to siphon money out of your paycheck and into some sort of savings account.
-(Just ask my sister, who spends any money that gets into her pocket -- the following savings plans are the only way she was able to find the discipline to save.)
+(Just ask my sister, who spends any money that gets into her pocket: the following savings plans are the only way she was able to find the discipline to save.)

 1. Set Up an Automatic Savings Plan These plans automatically take money out of your paycheck or your bank account before you have the opportunity to spend it.
 You can arrange with a mutual fund or other financial services company to withdraw a set amount from your checking account each week or each month, to be invested in the vehicle of your choice.
 Think of all the cash you spend without knowing where it goes!
 Could you spare $10 a week?
 That would add up to $520 a year.
 How about $25 a week?
 That would balloon to $1,300 in 12 months.

-2. Take Advantage of 401(k) Plans In the survey mentioned above, 64 percent said an employer-sponsored plan would help them save.
-These plans could help anyone.
-Like automatic deductions, the contribution you make to your 401(k) plan is taken out of your check before you can spend it.
+2. Take Advantage of 401(k) Plans Like automatic deductions, the contribution you make to your 401(k) plan is taken out of your check before you can spend it.
 And, because 401(k) contributions are pre-tax, your total taxable income will be less each year, and that could put you in a lower tax bracket.
-Then come April 15th, you can sock away that refund check.
+Then come April 15th, you can enjoy (or better yet, save) that refund check.

 You could try a similar strategy, even if you don't have plans to quit your job.
 Instead of spending all the money you earn, resolve to bank a set amount each week and see how you do.
 You may have to give up some things, but as I realized, there's a lot I was able to live without.
 I didn't need to feed my $5 a day take-out breakfast habit, and bringing lunch from home was easy to get used to.
 Other ways to cut back and find savings include eating fewer dinners out, returning movie rentals on time so you don't pay late fees, and shopping in bulk at a membership warehouse club, such as Costco.

 Instead, search for a better credit card deal.
-Visit Bankrate.com; they have suggestions for how to find a better deal.
 And if you're trying any of the automatic savings plans talked about in this article, consider sending the money you save as extra payments to your credit card.
 The interest you'll save is like money in the bank.

 I know I offer a lot of advice in this column.
 I want you to know that I'm not preaching here.
 I plan to take my own advice.